 3. Transpose formulas related to engineering and science.

 4. Understand the application of the laws of growth and decay in engineering and science.

-5. Understand the advantages of calculus in determining areas and volumes.
+5. Understand the advantages of matrices in solving problems.

 Learning, Teaching and Assessment